ghorn/rawesome/readme.txt

-RAWESOME Airborne Wind Energy Simulation, Optimization and Modeling Environment
+the RAWESOME Airborne Wind Energy Simulation, Optimization and Modeling Environment

 This is the top level folder.
 Items of interest: